philipboeken/PTTests/README.md

 This R package accompanies the paper

-'A Bayesian Nonparametric Conditional Two-sample Test with an Application to Local Causal Discovery'
+'A Bayesian Nonparametric Conditional Two-sample Test with an Application to Local Causal Discovery' (Boeken and Mooij, 2021)

+and the master thesis

+'Conditional Independence Testing in Causal Discovery' (Boeken, 2020).

 ## Installation